shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_11/README.md

 ## Multivalue Routing Policy

-The Multivalue Routing Policy in AWS Route 53 allows you to return multiple values, such as IP addresses for different web servers, in response to DNS queries.
-This helps distribute traffic across multiple healthy resources, improving the availability and performance of your application.
+Multivalue routing is a powerful feature in AWS Route 53 that allows returning multiple values, such as IP addresses for web servers, in response to DNS queries.
+This approach also helps in checking the health of each resource, ensuring that only values for healthy resources are returned.
+Although it is not a substitute for a load balancer, multivalue routing can significantly improve availability and load balancing by using DNS effectively.

+Route 53 can respond to DNS queries with up to eight healthy records and provides different answers to different DNS resolvers.
+If you don't associate a health check with a multivalue answer record, Route 53 considers the record to be healthy by default.
+When you have eight or fewer healthy records, Route 53 responds to all DNS queries with all the healthy records.
+However, when all records are unhealthy, Route 53 responds to DNS queries with up to eight unhealthy records

 **How It Works:**